 You must maintain personal professional liability insurance in Ontario while registered with the Ontario College of Pharmacists at all times, regardless of where you may be practicing at any given moment or if you are not currently practicing.

 If you do not have valid insurance meeting OCP’s requirement, you will NOT be able complete your annual renewal.
-To resume the annual renewal, contact Member Applications and Renewals AFTER you have obtained the required insurance and OCP Staff will re-open your annual renewal.
-All applicable penalties still apply regards of how long it will take you to obtain the required insurance.
+To resume the annual renewal, contact Applications and Renewals AFTER you have obtained the required insurance and OCP Staff will re-open your annual renewal.
+All applicable penalties still apply regardless of how long it will take you to obtain the required insurance.

 Only send evidence of insurance or documentation when directed by OCP staff.